DanielaCabiddu/PEMesh/README.md

 ## Citing us
 PEMesh has been published as a Software Paper (https://diglib.eg.org/bitstream/handle/10.2312/stag20221251/011-019.pdf?sequence=1&isAllowed=y).

-If you use PEMesh in your academic projects, please consider citing it using the following BibTeX entry:
+If you use PEMesh in your academic projects, please consider citing it using the following BibTeX entries:

 ```bibtex
 @inproceedings {pemesh-stag2022,